katerinjo/nvim-monolog/README.md

-# Monolog: A Neovim config for fancy text insertion anywhere
+# Monolog: A Neovim config for smart Unicode text insertion anywhere

-This setup adapts the main idea behind [Texpander](https://github.com/leehblue/texpander) to Neovim, allowing the insertion of special characters and use of Vim shortcuts basically anywhere.
+This setup adapts the main idea behind [Texpander](https://github.com/leehblue/texpander) for Neovim, allowing the insertion of special characters and use of Vim shortcuts basically anywhere.
 Feel free to copy as much or as little of the code and philosophy as you please for your own configuration.

 # Setup